NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The Support Layer

-Pocketed coils provide good pressure relief and limit motion transfer as well.
+Pocketed coils provide good support and limit motion transfer as well.
 Overall, I would say that this layer is supportive and made of high-quality materials.

 Product Evolution